 The best time to plant ginger will depend on you climate in cooler areas plant in spring.
 In tropical climates, plant in autumn.

 Ginger takes around 6 months to reach a size that is ready for harvest and during this period you do not want very cold temperatures.
-The best time to plant ginger root in cooler climates is at the end of winter as soon as the weather begins to warm up a little.

 10 easy Steps on How to Grow Ginger